-FY20 Short ter m incentive plan

-Term Summary of FY20 arrangement

-Purpose STI is an annual cash payment plan linked to short-term organisational and employee performance outcomes.
-It is designed to provide specific focus on annual strategic priorities to deliver superior business, customer and shareholder value.

-Participation Executive KMP

-Opportunity Executives Target Maximum

-CEO 100% of FAR 125% of FAR

-CFO 50% of Base Salary 62.5% of Base Salary

-Gateways Group Financial Gateway: 95% of Group Target EBITDA In the event Group no STI award will be Financial Gateway is not achieved, e payable.

-Individual Gateway: Adherence to Group Code of Conduct, Compliance and PACT values Employees who do not meet the Individual Gatewa condition, the participant will forfeit any STI award payable.

-Performance STI is linked to a combination of Group EBI ΓDA (excluding the impact of AASB 16. refer to the table on

-Performance Measures & Weighting

-STI is linked to a combination of Group EBITDA (excluding the impact of AASB 16, refer to the table on page 12), and Functional KPI measures.
-Each measure will result in a payout outcome in accordance with the payout model.

-Executives Group EBITDA Functional KPI ^

-CEO 100% -

-CFO 50% 50%

-[^] CFO Functional KPI include performance against cash conversion and capital management targets.

-The Board considers these measures to be appropriate as they are strongly aligned with the interests of shareholders.
-Group EBITDA is a key indicator of the underlying growth of the business, enabling the payment of dividends to shareholders.
-The achievement of these STI's in full is subject to the delivery of agreed safety objectives.

-The table on page 12 provides additional information on these performance measures, including an overview of performance versus target in the current year.

-Payout calculation

-Performance vs Percentage Payout

-Each performance measure will be assessed against a set target to determine the percentage payout outcome (see below payout schedule).
-For instance, achieving the target will result in 100% payout of Target STI opportunity.

-Percentage payout against Target schedule

-- Below Threshold = Nil

-- Threshold = 50% of Target

-- Target = 100% of Target

-- Stretch = 125% of Target

-Straight-line sliding scale calculation applicable.
+Detail of incentive plans FY20 Short-term incenti ve plan Term Summary of FY20 ar rangement Purpose short-term organisational and employee performance ou inual strategic priorities to deliver superior D +1 mer and shareholder value.
+Participation Executive KMP Opportunity Executives Target Maximum 12504 of FAD CEO CFO 100% of FAR 125% of FAR Catannana 50% of Base Salary 62.5% of Base Salary Gateways Target EBITDA Il Gateway : 95% of Group In the event Group Financial Gateway is not achieved, no STI award will be payable.
+Individual Gate eway: Adherence to Group Employees who do not meet the Individual t, Compliance and Pact Gateway condition, will forfeit any STI award values payable.
+Performance STI is linked to a combination of Group EBIT DA (excluding the impact of AASB 16, refer to Measures & easures.
+Each measure will result in a payout Weighting ordance with the payout mo Executives Group EBITDA Functional KPI ^ CEO 100% - CFO 50% 50% ^ CFO Functional KPI include performance against cash con version and capital management targets. the interests of of the business, shareholders.
+Group EBITDA appropriate as they are strongly aligned with a is a key indicator of the underlying growth ridends to shareholders.
+The achievement of agreed safety objectives. ge 43 provides additional inferview of performance versu ormation on these performance measures, starget in the current year.
+Payout calculation Performance v Each performan payout outcome s Percentage Payout ce measure will be assessed against a set target to determine the percentag).
+For instance, achieving the target will result in Percentage pay Below Thresh Threshold = 5 Target = 1009 Stretch = 125 yout against Target schedu old = Nil 10% of Target 6 of Target

+PACT 2020 ANNUAL REPORT OVERVIEW PERFORMANCE GOVERNANCE FINANCIAL REPORTS SHAREHOLDER INFORMATION PACT 2020 ANNUAL REPORT

-Executive remuneration arrangements (continued)
+3. Executive remuneration arrangements (continued)